QuantEcon/book-networks-public/code_book/ch_mcs.md

 ### Distribution dynamics

-Here we define a function for plotting the convergence of marginal distributions $ψ$ under a transition matrix $P$ on the unit simplex.
+Here we define a function for plotting the convergence of marginal distributions $\psi$ under a transition matrix $P$ on the unit simplex.

 ```{code-cell}
 def convergence_plot(ψ, P, n=14, angle=50):